School of Nursing

 Certificate in Practical Nursing (PN) to an associate degree (RN) to a bachelor’s degree in Nursing (BS)

-Our Fall 2023 class is full.
-We are now accepting applications for Winter 2024.
-Please make sure to review all admission requirements and submit all necessary documents as soon as possible to be considered for a spot in our upcoming class. -
+Please make sure to review all admission requirements and submit all necessary documents as soon as possible to be considered for a spot in our upcoming class. - RN to BS Option

 For international medical degree holders who want to earn an accelerated BS in Nursing